takeru1205/variousplug/docs/vast-ai-guide.md

 # Check instance status
 vp ls --platform vast

-# Wait for instance to be ready (can take 1-5 minutes)
+# Wait for instance to be ready (startup time: 1-5 minutes)
-# Status should show "running"
+# Status will show "running" when ready
 ```

 #### 5. High Costs